-e.
+f.
 Tracking of Automated Drug Delivery Devices in Use in California

 Pharmacies are able to operate automated dispensing machines or devices in various settings away from the licensed pharmacy.
-This includes:
+This includes in:

-- Skilled nursing homes and other health care facilities licensed under Health and Safety Code section 1250 (c), (d) or (k) (the devices are authorized under section 1261.6 of the Health and Safety Code, authority for pharmacies to do this in specific locations is specified in Business and Professions Code section 4119.1) - Clinics licensed under section 4180 of the Business and Professions Code (the devices are authorized under section 4186) these include licensed, nonprofit community or free clinics defined under Health and Safety Code 1204(a)(1), a clinic operated by a federally recognized Indian tribe or tribal organization referred to in Health and Safety Code section 1206(b), a clinic operated by a primary care community or free clinic operated on a separate premises from a licensed clinic and that is open no more than 20 hours per week as referred to in Health and Safety Code section 1206(h), a student health center clinic operated by a public institution of higher education such as college health center as referred to in Health and Safety Code section 1206(j).

-Hospitals may use Pyxis or Pyxis-type machines throughout a hospital to store medication under application of provisions in Title 22 that allow drugs to be stored in nursing stations.
+- Skilled nursing homes and other health care facilities licensed under Health and Safety Code section 1250 (c), (d) or (k) (the devices are authorized under section 1261.6 of the Health and Safety Code, authority for pharmacies to do this in specific locations is specified in Business and Professions Code section 4119.1) - Clinics licensed under section 4180 of the Business and Professions Code (the devices are authorized under section 4186) these include licensed, nonprofit community or free clinics defined under Health and Safety Code 1204(a)(1), a clinic operated by a federally recognized Indian tribe or tribal organization referred to in Health and Safety Code section 1206(b), a clinic operated by a primary care community or free clinic operated on a separate premises from a licensed clinic and that is open no more than 20 hours per week as referred to in Health and Safety Code section 1206(h), a student health center clinic operated by a public institution of higher education such as college health center as referred to in Health and Safety Code section 1206(j). - Hospitals may use Pyxis or Pyxis-type machines throughout a hospital to store medication under application of provisions in Title 22 that allow drugs to be stored in nursing stations.
 The Pyxis and like devices are considered secured storage units for drugs.

-The board does not know how many of these devices are in use, where they are in use, or which pharmacies are responsible for the machines.
+The board has no idea how many of these machines are in use, and where they are in use, or which pharmacy is responsible for the machines.

-The demand for additional use of these devices is growing.
-As reported earlier at this meeting, a pilot study is underway that if proven valuable, would allow patients to pick up medication from devices not located in a pharmacy.
+The demand for additional use of devices is growing.
+As scheduled earlier at this meeting, a pilot study is underway that if proven valuable, would allow patients to pick up medication from machines not specifically located in a pharmacy.

-Board staff suggests that a simple registration be established for pharmacies that operate these devices to identify their locations and consider this action to be a beneficial step in board oversight and enforcement.
-Pharmacies that add, move, or remove a device could report changes to the board via the submission of a form.
+Staff suggests that a simple registration be established for pharmacies that operate each of these machines that identifies their locations, as a beneficial step in board oversight and enforcement.
+The list could be updated as needed via form submission to the board by a pharmacy adding, moving or removing a machine.
 This registration could operate much like the off-site storage waivers for records waivers.
-At annual renewal of the pharmacy license, the pharmacy would update or confirm the list of devices it operates and where each one is located.
+Then at annual renewal of the pharmacy, the pharmacy would update or confirm the list of machines it operates and where each is located.

-It was noted that a regulation or statutory amendment may be needed to establish this requirement.
+A regulation or statutory amendment is likely needed to establish this requirement.